-On March 23, 2010 and April 8, 2010, claimant submitted supplemental filings to support its claim that school districts are practically compelled to construct new facilities.
-Specifically, claimant reiterated its arguments that districts are practically compelled to comply with CEQA as a matter of law, and submitted a portion of the San Diego Unified 52nd Street Area Elementary School Final EIR for factual support.
+claimant reiterated its arguments that districts are practically compelled to comply with CEQA as a matter of law, and submitted a portion of the San Diego Unified 52nd Street Area Elementary School Final EIR for factual support.
 In the revised draft staff analysis, staff found that the evidence submitted by claimant in its supplemental filing on practical compulsion did not support a finding of practical compulsion.
 Rather, the evidence in the record supports staff's conclusion that the test claim statutes, regulations and alleged executive orders do not impose a state-mandated local program.
 Specifically, the evidence submitted shows that the district had many non-construction options which could have accommodated its students, but it chose not to pursue those options because they did not meet the district's own policy objectives.
-Therefore, the Commission finds that this test claim should be denied.
+Therefore, staff has not changed its conclusion and recommends that this test claim be denied.